SQ-LLaVA: Self-Questioning for Large Vision-Language Assistant: Experiments

-In this work, we choose baseline models with similar architecture.
-Precisely, each model consists of a vision encoder and an LLM with different model size and pre-trained weights.
-For both image description and question answering tasks, we adopt InstructBLIP~\cite{Dai2023InstructBLIPTG}, Qwen-VL~\cite{Bai2023QwenVLAV}, LLaVA-v1.5~\cite{llava1-5}, and ShareGPT4V~\cite{Chen2023ShareGPT4VIL} as our baseline models, where all methods were trained on visual instruction data.
-Besides, we also incorporate ClipCap~\cite{Mokady2021ClipCapCP} and DiscriTune~\cite{Dess2023CrossDomainIC}, which are trained on regular image-text pair data.

-\subsubsection{Implementation.}
+\subsection{Implementation}

 We adopt Vicuna~\cite{vicuna} as the pre-trained language generative model and CLIP-ViT~\cite{clip} as the vision encoder.
 We pre-train the prototype extractor and the vision-to-language projector using AdamW~\cite{adamw} optimizer with a learning rate of $2\times10^{-3}$ and a constant scheduler for one epoch.
 Following previous work~\cite{llava1-5}, we keep the global batch size as $256$ for pre-training and $128$ for fine-tuning.
 During fine-tuning, we insert LoRA\cite{hu2021lora} with $rank = 128$ and $\alpha = 256$ into the language model (LLM-LoRA) and LoRA with $rank = 32$ and $\alpha = 64$ into the vision encoder (ViT-LoRA).
 We optimize LoRA modules, the prototype extractor, and vision-to-language projector for one epoch.
 We set the learning rate to $2\times10^{-4}$ for LoRA, and $2\times10^{-5}$ for the other layers.
+All the weights of the pre-trained language model and vision encoder remain fixed during fine-tuning.